 LACOE eLibrary Services Collection Policy

-Los Angeles County Office of Education (LACOE) eLibrary Services provides two fully curated collections: the Educator Collection and the eLS Young Adult Collection; both are one-of-a-kind digital libraries of quality resources supporting 21st century teaching and learning in Los Angeles County’s K-12 schools.
-The eLS collections offer a broad range of educational materials, including downloadable eBooks and audiobooks on professional development, state standards, educational technology, information texts aligned to the curriculum, core K-12 literature, and selected adult fiction.
+Los Angeles County Office of Education (LACOE) eLibrary Services provides fully curated digital and print collections of quality resources supporting 21st century teaching and learning in Los Angeles County’s K-12 schools.
+The eLS collections offer a broad range of educational materials, including downloadable eBooks and audiobooks on professional development, state standards, educational technology, information texts aligned to the curriculum, core K-12 literature, and selected adult fiction and nonfiction.

 We support the principles of intellectual freedom, which are inherent in the First Amendment of the United States Constitution, and believe these principles must be protected and preserved to assist the growth of informed and responsible citizens.

 We support free access to ideas in a free society and freedom of choice.